Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/functionality/automatic-cleanup/_index.en.md

 where some values may be [filtered](../filtering) out.

 When the options are dynamic, the data model may contain values that are no longer valid.
 This can happen if the user (or prefill) has selected an option that is no longer available.
-In such cases, to avoid the data model from containing invalid values, unknown options are automatically removed from the data model.
+In such cases, to prevent the data model from containing invalid values, unknown options are automatically removed.

 ## How it works

 When the form is loaded, the options for all components are fetched and compared to their values in the data model.
-Even if a component is not visible (i.e. when on a page that is not currently shown), the app-frontend will still check the options for that component and remove any values that are not in the options list.
+Even if a component is not visible (i.e. on a page that is not currently shown, _not_ when it's actively hidden using the `hidden` property), the app-frontend will still check the options for that component and remove any values that are not in the options list.

 This has some implications that you should be aware of:
 - If you configure multiple components pointing to the same field in the data model, the options for all those components should be the same.
-If they are not, the data model will be cleaned up to only contain the options that are valid for all components.
+If they are not, the field in the data model will be adjusted to include only the options that are valid for all components.
 - If the component is not marked as `required`, the user can submit the form even if the value is removed from the data model.
 If you want to ensure that the user selects a valid option, you should mark the component as required.